Indiana State Immigration Laws

 Law Enforcement and Immigration in Indiana

-Under Indiana's strict law, law enforcement officers are allowed to arrest individuals who are subject to removal (deportation) orders or similar proceedings.
-They are further ordered to cooperate with federal immigration authorities.
+Indiana's strict 2011 law authorized state and local police officers to arrest individuals who were subject to removal (deportation) orders or similar proceedings; but a federal judge blocked that provision.
 Additionally, under a federal program, all individuals arrested are fingerprinted and run through a database which checks their immigration status individually.

 Under federal laws, employers should refer to federal employment eligibility verification rules, as well as the requirements for Form I-9.

 Recent Indiana legislation requires that state and local government agencies, as well as government contractors, use E-Verify.
 The law does not require that private employers use E-Verify, although they are permitted to do so.
 The law does, however, offer some protections and incentives to employers that choose to use E-Verify to confirm the employment eligibility of new hires.
 In addition, there are some penalties imposed on employers who are found to be employing unauthorized immigrant workers, and who did not use E-Verify.